VincentPiegsa/weatherstation/Code/Rev 1.1/README.md

-Second version of the code.
+Updated version of the code.

   -implemented auto-initialization of the DS3231 (clock module) -implemented formatting for SD-Card output